Digital Wellness with a Human Soul

 A third of US adults report that they usually get less than the recommended amount of sleep.
 Not getting enough sleep is linked with many chronic diseases and conditions—such as type 2 diabetes, heart disease, obesity, and depression—that threaten our nation’s health.
 Getting enough sleep is not a luxury—it is something people need for good health.
 Sleep disorders can also increase a person’s risk of health problems.
 It's time for some sleep hygiene.

-Focus at work is the exception, not the rule.
+Focus at work is the exception, not the rule; especially during these challenging times.
 And with the always-on technologies of today, they take a heavy toll on productivity.
 Distractions Are Costing Companies Millions.

 Are you involved in Corporate Health & Well-being in your organization or are you planning a mindful event?